Trangth97/FarmVigil-Documentations/docs/source/Dashboard/dashboard.rst

 Users can search farms by Type or Farmer Name.

-Hiển thị danh sách farms ứng với từng trạng thái:
+Display a list of farms corresponding to each status:

-* Pending Farms: Những farms đang ở chế độ pending để verify.
+* Pending Farms: The farms are in pending mode to verify.
-* Verified Farms: Những farms đã được verified.
+* Verified Farms: Verified farms.
-* Modified Farms: Những farms sau khi tạo đã được truy cập chỉnh sửa nhưng chưa được verified or rejected.
+* Modified Farms: The farms after creation have been accessed and edited but have not been verified or rejected.
-* Rejected Farms: Những farms đã rejected.
+* Rejected Farms: Farms that have been rejected.

 .. |record_detail| image:: ../icon/detail_record.png